FAQs¶

 What brands does this API support?

 Answer: GE Appliances maintains a house of brands.
-All of these brands interact with our APIs in the same way, so you can rest assured that your application will be compatible across all our appliances.
+All of these brands interact with our APIs in the same way, so you can be assured that your application will be compatible with all our appliances.

 Our brands are listed below: